Okonu/fursa/README.md

 ### 4. Get all Interests: GET '/api/interest'
 // you must pass authorization bearer token generated when login or registration of the user is succesful in the headers

+## Setting up and running the application:
+Assuming you have already set up the Laravel environment (if not, please refer to the documentation at laravel.com for guidance), follow these steps:

+    - Clone this repository using Git.
+    - Create the .env file and configure the database settings.
+    - Run 'composer install' to download the required packages and libraries.
+    - Run 'php artisan migrate' to set up the database migrations.
+    - Run 'php artisan key:generate' to generate the application key.
+    - Run 'php artisan db:seed' to seed the database.
+    - Finally, run 'php artisan serve' to start the application.
+The application will run on port 8000.
+Open your browser and enter 'http://127.0.0.1:8000/'

+#### Trial login details can be found in the 'DatabaseSeeder.php' file located in the '/database/seeders' directory.
+I hope this information is helpful to you in some way.
+If you would like to collaborate, have any questions, feedback, or you don't know how to exit Vim, please reach out to me at ianyakundi015@gmail.com.

+## See you on the other edge of the terminal!